Oracle’s Secret: Windows Para-virtualized drivers for OCI available!

 After you have uploaded the VMDK file, you can create a Pre-Authenticated Request for the file.
 This gives you a unique URL to can now be imported as a custom image.

 While the PV drivers are available, the people who made the import function in the UI are clearly not aware of this yet.
 If you select the windows operating system, it will not give you the option to import as VM with para virtualized hardware, so just select your as OS Linux! and you are good to go.
+Select windows when importing and use the paravirtualization mode.
 It takes a few minutes to import.
 When that is done, you are ready to create a new Compute VM using this image.

 All that is left to do, is some cleaning up.
 You will no longer be needing VMware tools inside this image, so feel free to uninstall it.